Azure/azure-osconfig/src/adapters/mc/README.md

 Save a copy of the generated policy definition JSON in case the policy will need to be updated later (for example, because of an updated artifacts ZIP package).

+An example of a generated policy definition JSON (with the SAS token and file hash removed) for the above example is available here: [OsConfigPolicy_DeployIfNotExists.json](OsConfigPolicy_DeployIfNotExists.json)

 #### 7.1.2.
 Creating the new policy

 Next, go to Azure Portal | Policy | Definitions, select the subscription, then create a new Policy Definition and fill out: